Ayaz-Anis00/crwn-clothing/README.md

 It is an E-Commerce model webpage built with React, using Firebase and Stripe API, deployed with Heroku.

-To view the app, visit: https://crownwardrobe.herokuapp.com/
+To view the webpage, visit: https://crownwardrobe.herokuapp.com/

 Technologies used: